codeface-io/SwiftObserver/README.md

 let numberIsAlive = weakNumber.observable != nil
 ~~~

-Since the wrapped `Observable` isn't guaranteed to stay alive, `Weak` has to buffer, and therefore **duplicate**, the `latestUpdate` value.
-This is a necessary trade-off for holding weak *Observables* in data structures or as a *Mapping Source*.
+Since the wrapped `observable` might die, `Weak` has to buffer, and therefore **duplicate**, the value of `latestUpdate`.
+This is a necessary price for weakly holding an *Observable* in a data structure or as the *Source* of a *Mapping*.

-> Apart from `Weak`, no SwiftObserver type (not even *Mappings*) duplicates the data that is being sent around.
+> Apart from `Weak`, no SwiftObserver types (not even *Mappings*) duplicate the data that is being sent around.
 This is in stark contrast to other reactive libraries yet without compomising functional aspects.

 # Appendix